tonton-pixel/color-ramp-formulator/README.md

 # <img src="icons/icon-256.png" width="64px" align="center" alt="Color Ramp Formulator icon"> COLOR RAMP FORMULATOR

-**Color Ramp Formulator** is a desktop application used to generate algorithmically-defined color ramps.
+**Color Ramp Formulator** is a desktop application used to generate algorithmically-defined color ramps, making use of formulas.

 This application is built with [Electron](https://electronjs.org), and works on macOS, Linux and Windows operating systems.